-We envision businesses led by Peace Promise that create opportunities for the women we support.
-Change Purse and Soaps by Survivors are the beginnings of our social enterprise dreams.
-Our future holds unlimited potential for the women we serve as they truly begin again with jobs that are safe, rewarding, and provide meaningfully for their families.
+We envision businesses led by Peace Promise that create opportunities for the women we serve.
+Change Purse and Soaps By Survivors are just the beginning of our economic empowerment vision.
+The women we serve possess unlimited potential.

 I can recall a childhood of brokenness and fragility.
 As a young girl, I searched for any sense of love, support, belonging, and attention.
 Never knowing the arms of Jesus were fully extended toward me, I turned instead to the whispers of the world to try and fill the deep longings of my heart.